rskupnik/rskupnik.github.io/_posts/2019-01-24-adding-fingerprint-verification-to-keepass.md

     <img src="{{site.baseurl}}/public/images/rpi_ama0_enabled.png" style="width: auto; display: block; margin-left: auto; margin-right: auto;" alt="serial0 pointing to ttyAMA0"/>
 </p>

-## Write an HTTP server
+## Writing an HTTP server

-I've found it easier to do in Python, but it can be done in any language and technology you can create an HTTP server in.
+I've found it easier to do in Python, but it can be done in any language and technology you can create an HTTP server in and access serial.

 The server will handle two requests at the root url:
 * GET will trigger the fingerprint scanner into check-fingerprint mode, wait for the user to put his finger against the scanner and interpret the response from the device - the server will return a 200 OK or a 413 FORBIDDEN based on the response from the scanner